Home » Recipes » Method » Quick and Easy » Easy Honey Harissa Baked Camembert

 Description

-Baked camembert is the ULTIMATE luxurious appetiser for entertaining.
+Baked camembert is the ULTIMATE luxurious appetizer for entertaining.
 It looks so impressive, but it’s easy and quick to make.
 This version is made extra special with the addition of honey, harissa and juicy pomegranate seeds for the best sweet, spicy, super oozy delight.

 Ingredients